 - Evergreens come into their own as other shrubs and trees stand leafless.

-- Holly, winterberry, and snowberry planted in the landscape provide food for the birds (at least, as long as the berries last).
+- Holly, winterberry (native Ilex verticillata), and snowberry (native Symphoricarpos albus) planted in the landscape provide food for the birds (at least, as long as the berries last).

-- Stems of red- and yellow-twig dogwood shine against snow, and ornamental grasses add movement to the yard in winter.
+- Stems of red- and yellow-twig dogwood (native Cornus sericea) shine against the snow, and ornamental grasses add movement to the yard in winter.

 - Dead stalks of the perennials provide cover and forage for birds and other wildlife through the winter.